jotapsa/Thesis/README.md

 Location services enabled

+Also turn throttling off for the frequency of scans using WifiManager.startScan(). (under Developer Options > Networking > Wi-Fi scan throttling).
+(Opções de Programador -> Redes -> Controlo da procura de Wi-Fi)

 ### Cellphone Signal Scan

 https://github.com/usnistgov/LTECoverageTool
+Maybe get information from other CellInfo Instances like Wcdma ?

 Data Row
+?????
 Timestamp - Type of signal (3G / WIFI) - RSSI (dBm)
+?????

+?????
 Take a sample every .5s
+?????
 Model should require a minimum amount of samples to work.

 To train the model -